Wolox/tech-guides/nodejs/docs/sequelize/specific_details.md

 ], { validate: true });
 ```

-Now an error will be thrown and our model is secure!
+Now, since validations are enabled, an error will be thrown and our model is secure!

 Source: http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-bulkCreate